 Yoav closed with sharing a case study of how UK’s largest wood company optimized their customer data management.
 In just three months, Certainly Wood had gone on to increase the ROI of their direct mail promotions by more than 1,000%, their segmented promotions by more than 3,000%, and their automated promotions by more than 5,000%.

 Tink Taylor reflects on the benefits of integrating email marketing with a CRM

 Tink discussed how email continues to deliver the greatest return on investment for any digital channel.
 For every $1 spent, email marketing reapes an average ROI of $50 but this can only be achieved with a robust email marketing engine.
 Tink spoke about how email marketing and marketing automation empower marketers to maximize performance.
 Batch-and-blast emailing (e.g. a newsletter send-out to every customer irrespective of their buying patterns and profiles) is known as a poor marketing tactic.
 Tink also discussed the importance of performing targeted emails based on behavioral and/or demographic segments.

 Tink also spoke about knowing your customers’ buying habits and analyzing your customer touchpoints.
 That’s where a CRM with a 360-degree view of the customer adds value.
 The sheer amount of customer data in a CRM can then be used to segment and target specific audiences for more successful email campaigns.
 Integrating a CRM with a marketing automation software will help businesses to deliver the right message to the right person at the right time yielding in better conversions and higher close rates.

 We hope you found the ‘Sales and Marketing Tools for Merchants’ webinar recap useful.
-Stay tuned for other Oro’s webinars we’re announcing in the events section of our blog.
+Stay tuned for other Oro’s webinars we’re announcing here.